falend2802/Shopping-List-with-Progate-node.js/README.md

 Note:

-You need to install node.js and mysql package in terminal.
+With database, you need to install node.js and mysql package in terminal.

 node.js: npm install node
 mysql: npm install mysql